lamOrigin007/distributed-ingest/docs/ARCHITECTURE.md

 4. After collecting manifests from all workers, the coordinator performs the final `CommitDistributedSnapshot`, passing the snapshot metadata plus the ordered manifest paths, to atomically publish the ingest.

+## Commit readiness and conflict handling
+The coordinator tracks ingest progress inside the in-memory `JobManager`.
+Each job stores the manifests that have been reported as well as a configurable threshold of how many manifests are required before it can be committed.
+The default threshold is one manifest, but tests or orchestration layers can adjust the value to match the number of worker tasks.
+Every call to `ReportManifest` updates the job state and, once the threshold is reached, the coordinator automatically invokes `CommitDistributedSnapshot`.
+External orchestrators can still call the `CommitJob` RPC to force a commit; the RPC is idempotent when the job is already in the `COMPLETED` state.

+During the commit phase the coordinator relies on Iceberg's optimistic concurrency controls.
+If another writer updates the same table before the distributed snapshot is published, the Iceberg client returns an error that the coordinator maps to the `CONFLICT` job status and surfaces as an `ABORTED` gRPC error.
+Operators must rebuild the distributed snapshot (or restart the job) after resolving the underlying contention.
+All other commit failures transition the job to the `FAILED` status so the orchestrator can diagnose or retry.